c6g4/katacoda/docker-run/step_cleaning_up.md

 ## `docker ps`

-However the default retention policy of docker also means that over time a lot of container will pile up somewhere.
+The default retention policy of docker implies that over time a lot of container can pile up somewhere.

-You can see the running container like this:
+You can see the running containers like this:

 `docker ps`{{execute interrupt}}